apnadkarni/blt/doc/picture.rst

       Subtracts the *fgImage* color from the *bgImage* color.
 Any resulting negative values are clipped to zero.

-    **overlay**
-      Multiplies or screens the colors, depending on the *bgImage* color.
-Patterns or colors overlay the existing pixels while preserving the highlights and shadows of the *bgImage* color.
-The *bgImage* color is not replaced, but mixed with the *fgImage* color to reflect the lightness or darkness of the original color.

-    **pinlight**
-      Replaces the colors, depending on the *fgImage* color.
-If the *fgImage* color (light source) is lighter than 50% gray, pixels darker than the *fgImage* color are replaced, and pixels lighter than the *fgImage* color do not change.
-If the *fgImage* color is darker than 50% gray, pixels lighter than the *fgImage* color are replaced, and pixels darker than the *fgImage* color do not change.
-This is useful for adding special effects to an image.

     **vividlight**
       Burns or dodges the colors by increasing or decreasing the contrast, depending on the *fgImage* color.
 If the *fgImage* color (light